The Tuckernuck Insider’s Guide to Washington, DC

 “Albi,” Arabic for “heart,” is a trendy Middle Eastern eatery that serves fresh hummus, fish & meat plates, plus unique cocktails and wine.

-This hotspot is tough to reserve, but any of their pasta dishes is truly unforgettable.
+This hotspot is tough to reserve, but all of their pasta is truly unforgettable.
 The bar has a hip feel, so you can always walk in and sit there, but the area is somewhat remote so you may want to avoid a long wait time.

 Anju (Dupont Circle)